plushartlab/blog/content/english/privacy.md

 This Privacy Policy describes how and when I collect, use, and share information when you purchase an item from me, contact me, or otherwise use my services through Plushartlab.com, Etsy.com or its related sites and services.

 This Privacy Policy does not apply to the practices of third parties that I do not own or control, including Google, Amazon, Etsy or any third party services you access through them.
-You can reference their Privacy Policy to learn more about their privacy practices.
+You can reference their Privacy Policy to learn more aboutß their privacy practices.

 1. Personal Information I Collect